 In short, a carbon sink is a natural reserve that absorbs more carbon dioxide than it emits into the atmosphere (UNFCCC).
 Examples of carbon sinks include coastal and ocean sinks, in addition to land sinks: plants, soils, and our guest of honor, trees.

 Interestingly, most carbon sequestration happens in a plant’s roots system, which at times can give trees an upper leg in absorbing carbon dioxide compared to plants that have less of a root system like grasses or flowers (Kell, 2012).
 Therefore, forests star in a leading role in mitigating climate change.
-Without forests and the other land sinks, the atmosphere would unquestionably contain more carbon dioxide, which contributes directly to global warming (United Nations).
-A warmer climate could have disastrous irreversible impacts globally, including rising sea levels, shifting weather patterns, and threats to our global food system (United Nations).
+Without forests and the other land sinks, the atmosphere would unquestionably contain more carbon dioxide, which contributes directly to global warming (IPCC).
+A warmer climate could have disastrous irreversible impacts globally, including rising sea levels, shifting weather patterns, and threats to our global food system (IPCC).

 Since trees play such a critical role in mitigating against such unfavorable impacts, it’s imperative that we protect and assist these natural carbon sinks.
 Researchers are finding that tree varieties have different carbon sink capabilities (Sun et. al), and some research has shown climate change impacts may affect the ability of trees to sequester carbon (Rammig, 2020).
 Deforestation and changes in how we use land (e.g, converting more land for agriculture) contribute to an estimate of 10-15% of the world’s total carbon emissions (Project Drawdown) (Apeel Blog).